orus-io/yago/README.md

 # Yet Another Go ORM

-Yagorm is an attempt to create an ORM for Go.
+Yago is an attempt to create an ORM for Go.

 ## Features